ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 Quick Answer

-Liposomal is our top-ranked form of Vitamin C with best absorption bioavailability.
-It outperforms Ascorbic Acid based on peer-reviewed absorption research.
+Not sure which to buy?
+Liposomal is our top-ranked form of Vitamin C, and it outperforms Ascorbic Acid based on peer-reviewed absorption research.

 Best AbsorptionAbsorption Rating